Urban Schools Initiative

 - Philadelphia Urban Schools Initiative Facebook Page - Great photos!

-For more information on starting a Science Olympiad Urban Schools Initiative contact Jenny Kopach at [email protected].
+For more information on starting a Science Olympiad Urban, Rural or New Schools Initiative contact Jenny Kopach at [email protected].

 Chicago Public Schools Science Olympiad Urban Schools Initiative: A Three-Year Start-Up